Frequently Asked Questions

 Our Feedback Loop sessions are completely asynchronous, meaning that you will not meet with a tutor face-to-face to review your writing.

-Once you have signed in to Retain and selected the Feedback Loop option under “Writing Center” services, you will answer several questions about your writing and upload the document you would like reviewed in a .doc, .docx, .pdf, .ppt, or .pptx format.
-You may also optionally upload a prompt or rubric to help our tutors understand the expectations for your writing.
+Once you have signed in to our scheduling system and selected THINK TANK Writing Center on the first homepage and then Feedback Loop on the second homepage, you will answer several questions about your writing and upload the document you would like reviewed in a .doc, .docx, or .pdf format.
+It is also very helpful to upload a prompt and/or rubric so that our tutors better understand the expectations for your writing.

 Locations and Hours